Malek-Zaag/JavaOperatorSample/README.md

 A simple operator that copies the value in a spec to a ConfigMap.

+Moreover, several Go projects aim to make the Operator writing process easy:

+`operator-sdk` and its command line tool help developers get started faster `client-go` facilitates programmatic interactions with the Kubernetes API server `apimachinery` and `controller-runtime` offer useful utilities and patterns

 ## Explained Configuration

 CustomResource class.
 This class enforces the good practice of separating the state of the CR into two fields: spec and status.
 The spec field represents the desired state that the user wants to apply to the cluster.